Vijayanand-debug/Elastic-Geo-Search/README.md

 ![Architecture Diagram](./architecture.png)

-Pick any spot in Ireland, and it instantly shows you a list of products nearby.
-From there, you can search, filter and sort products in real time.
-The app deals with a dataset of 100,000 products.
+Pick any location in Ireland, and it instantly shows a list of products nearby.
+Products can be searched, filtered and sorted in real time.
+The app uses a dataset of 100,000 mock products generated using `Dataset_ElasticSearch.ipynb` included in the root directory.
+The generated data file `products_bulk.ndjson` is also included in the repository.

 ![App Demo](./demogif.gif)